docent-net/mountglusterfs/README.md

 Init scripts (Debian LSB && RHEL SysVinit).

-Those scripts provide scripts for mounting GlusterFS based drives in proper order during startup.
-For example having gluster server on same machine where mounting provided by this server mountpoints it's impossible to mount it with _netdev option from fstab because by default mountnfs is started before gluster-server service.
+Those scripts gives you solution for situation when auto-mounting glusterfs drives served by gluster-server hosted on same machine.
+When using Debian and insserv with dependency based boot partitions with _netdev option given in /etc/fstab are mounted by /etc/init.d/mountnfs which is started earlier than /etc/init.d/gluster-server - and I couldn't find any way to change that order even when using Required-Start or X-Start-Before/After.

-With below scripts You can set new system service, which mounts all glusterfs partitions entered in /etc/fstab with _netdev option.
+With below scripts You can set new system service, which mounts all glusterfs partitions entered in /etc/fstab with _netdev option and use that service to write another init scripts for any services and create dependency trees.

 Installation:
 --------------